dekonvoluted/dekonvoluted.github.io/_posts/2015-08-07-working-with-binary-files-in-c++.md

 ...
 {% endhighlight %}

-The number of columns, at byte 42 (=0x2A) is on the third line and reads `0002`.
+The number of columns, at byte 42 (=0x2A, in hexadecimal) is on the third line and reads `0002`.
-This is little-endian for 0200 (octal), which is 512 in decimal.
+This is little-endian for `0200` (=0x200, in hexadecimal), which is 512 in decimal.
+This image has 512 columns (which is true as this camera had a 512x512 sensor).
-Let's look at the different ways to read this value.
+Now, let's look at the different ways to go about extracting this value with C++.

 {% highlight cpp lineanchors %}
 #include <fstream>